Fī Sabīli al-Majd

-"Fī Sabīli al-Majd" (في سبيل المجد) is a hymn that is used as an unofficial national anthem of Syria after the fall of the Assad regime instead of Ḥumāt ad-Diyār.
-The lyrics were composed by the renowned Syrian poet Omar Abu Risha.
+"Fī Sabīli al-Majd" (في سبيل المجد) is an Arabic-language patriotic song that is used as an unofficial national anthem of Syria after the fall of the Assad regime, replacing "Ḥumāt ad-Diyār".
+The lyrics were composed by Syrian poet Omar Abu Risha.

 History

-This was the first national anthem, composed by Mohammed Flayfel, that was the winner of competition for choose a national anthem for Syria in 1936.
-But wasn't popular for people and "Humat ad-Diyar", the anthem was initially set to lose the competition, later won the competition after the anthem gained rapid popularity amongst the Syrian populace which put pressure on the competition's committee to reconsider its decisions, and eventually the anthem won and was adopted by the government as Syria's national anthem two years later, in 1938.
+Composed by Mohammed Flayfel, this was originally set to be Syria's first national anthem after it won a competition to decide a new anthem for the country.
+However, "Ḥumāt ad-Diyār", one of the competing anthems that initially lost the competition, was chosen instead in 1938 after it rapidly gained popularity amongst the Syrian public.

-Following the fall of the Assad regime in 2024, Fī Sabīli al-Majd experienced a resurgence in popularity.
+Following the fall of the Assad regime in 2024, "Fī Sabīli al-Majd" experienced a resurgence in popularity.
 In January 2025, the Syrian Football Association formally notified FIFA of its decision to implement a series of changes for the national team's appearances in international matches.
-Among these changes was the adoption of Fī Sabīli al-Majd as a temporary national anthem until a permanent resolution regarding the official anthem could be determined.
+Among these changes was the adoption of "Fī Sabīli al-Majd" as a temporary national anthem until a permanent resolution regarding the official anthem could be determined.

+In April 2026, "Fī Sabīli al-Majd" was played at the opening ceremony of Al-Fayhaa Sports Hall in Damascus, which was attended by Syrian President Ahmed al-Sharaa, several ministers, and sports and youth figures.

 Lyrics

-The anthem expresses themes of sacrifice, patriotism, and resistance against oppression:
+The anthem expresses themes of sacrifice, patriotism, and resistance against oppression.